-"(1) HOMELAND SECURITY INFORMATION.-The term 'homeland security information' has the meaning given that term in section 892(f) of the Homeland Security Act of 2002 (6 U.S.C.
+"(1) Homeland security information.-The term 'homeland security information' has the meaning given that term in section 892(f) of the Homeland Security Act of 2002 (6 U.S.C.
 482(f)).";

-(C) by striking paragraph (3), as so redesignated, and inserting the following:
+(C) by striking paragraph (3), as so redesignated, and

-"(3) INFORMATION SHARING ENVIRONMENT.-The terms information sharing environment' and 'ISE' mean an approach that facilitates the sharing of terrorism and homeland security information, which may include any method determined necessary and appropriate for carrying out this section.";
+"(3) Information sharing environment.-The terms 'information sharing environment' and 'ISE' mean an approach that facilitates the sharing of terrorism and homeland security information, which may include any method determined necessary and appropriate for carrying out this section."

-(D) by striking paragraph (5), as so redesignated, and inserting the following:
+(D) by striking paragraph (5), as so redesignated, and

-"(5) TERRORISM INFORMATION.-The term 'terrorism
+"(5) Terrorism information.-The term 'terrorism information